rudra012/crudl-example-django/README.md

 ## CRUDL documentation
 There is currently no official CRUDL documentation available, but we tried to summarize the most important building blocks.
 You can read it [here](https://github.com/crudlio/crudl-example-django/blob/master/static/crudl-core/README.md).

+## Interface
+What you get with CRUDL is an administration interface which consists of these elements:

+1. Menu/Navigation: On the left hand side.
+2. Dashboard: The main entry page (currently just contains a description).
+3. listView (per ressource): Listing all objects for a ressource (usually paginated).
+Includes a sidebar with search and filters.
+4. changeView (per object): The form for adding/updating an object.
+Optionally using tabs for complex relations (e.g. links with entries).

 ## Notes
 While this example is simple, there's still a couple of more advanced features in order to represent a real-world scenario.